wmde/wbaas-deploy/doc/deploying-updated-code.md

  - Make a commit, push it to a branch and open a PR
  - Wait for CI to be green and get it merged by a colleague

-## Testing it locally
+## Testing the chart locally before the chart is merged
+This step is optional.

+Test unmerged changes by:
- - (Optional) Test unmerged changes by checking them out and run `skaffold run` to apply to the local cluster
+- checking out the unmerged charts changes
+- checking out the latest version of `main` branch of the component you are wanting to update
+- Using skaffold to run these.
+See the [skaffold docs](../skaffold/README.md)

+## Preparing a change to `helmfile.yaml` for testing locally and on staging
+We're going to prepare a change that will work locally and on staging.
+ - Make sure you are using the latest version of the wbaas-deploy code
+ - Make a change to helmfile.yaml to use the new version of the chart in every environment except production
+   - This can be done by
+ - Commit this change to a branch and push it to github

+## Testing the new chart locally locally
- - Apply the merged changes to the local cluster with `make apply-local`
+ - Apply the changes to the local cluster with `make apply-local`
  - Go and check your local cluster; see if the new change works

-## Deploying the code to staging or production
+## Deploying the code to staging

  In this (wbaas-deploy) repo:
  - Prepare a pull-request for the changes you want to deploy
  - Ideally it targets one environment at a time
- - Make sure you are using the latest version of the code

  - Assign yourself to the task you are about to deploy, should currently be in "Deploy to Staging" / "Deploy to Production".
  - Let the team know you are planning to deploy by sharing the pull-requests about to be deployed (mention it in mattermost)
  - run `make diff` and check there are no changes to be applied to either staging or production.
 If there are then this means that someone else might be deploying at the same time.
 It could also mean that last time someone touched the clusters they forgot to keep them in sync with thie repository.
 STOP DEPLOYING and communicate with the team.